XpycTee/ami-client/README.pypi.md

 response = await client.ami_request(data)
 ```

-The result of the request will be a dictionary with the response from the Asterisk server:
+The result of the request will be a list of dictionaries with the response from the Asterisk server:

 ```json
 [